w3c/wot/IG-SP/SecurityPrivacyRequirements.md

 A change of ownership implies the need to erase existing authorization strategies.

 ### Authorization Enforcement
 The enforcement of authorization does **apply given authorization strategies** in order to **grant or deny instructions or operations** given to or requested at a thing or device.
-This requires to authenticate the actor who is sending the instruction (callers <X> should not be able to easily pretend to be 'John Doe' who is allowed to do the operation desired by <X>, see [[Security&Privacy_Requirements_Catalogue#Authentication]]).
+This requires to authenticate the actor who is sending the instruction (callers <X> should not be able to easily pretend to be 'John Doe' who is allowed to do the operation desired by <X>, see [security&privacy requirements, section Catalogue, subsection Authentication](SecurityPrivacyRequirements.md) ).

 The actual enforcement usually needs to be done upon the component that serves the requested resource or close to it.
 The decision making can be offloaded to another component.
 A special case of such decision making is the prompting of the (individual) owner where there is no a priori policy or strategy available.